bokkypoobah/AigangPresaleContractAudit/audit/code-review/PreSale.md

   using SafeMath for uint256;

   uint256 constant public exchangeRate = 1; // ETH-AIT exchange rate
-  uint256 constant public investor_bonus = 25;
+  // BK NOTE - This variable is NOT used uint256 constant public investor_bonus = 25;

   MiniMeToken public ait;